poole/hyde/_posts/2017-01-05-command-line-cozy.md

 We've covered this in detail [in our bioinformatics intro class slides](http://fredhutchio.github.io/intro-bioinformatics/01-gestalt.html#/tmux---terminal-multiplexer) and in an [intro article](http://www.fredhutch.io/articles/2014/04/27/terminal-multiplex/) so I'm not going to go into detail beyond that.

+I should mention that if you are using a terminal multiplexer then the scrolling described above is a little different: the `Shift-Page Up` won't work as you want it to.
+In tmux you enter the copy mode, then just use `Page Up` and `Page Down` to scroll.

 ## History